 - Distilled water (2 tablespoons)

 I’m quite sure just about every Saver will have this on hand.
-Distilled water is the purest form of water available, and it’s recommended in the Save Our Bones Program as the predominant beverage for bone health.
+Distilled water is the purest form of water available, and it’s recommended in the Osteoporosis Reversal Program as the predominant beverage for bone health.
 It’s also perfect for use on your skin.

 - Vegetable glycerin (2 tablespoons)